-Under Pathway 2 and Pathway 3 of the SFCP, producers are asked to take two samples from participating rams (See Sections 5, 6 and 7 of the handbook).
-As part of the SFCP regulations, one sample must be sent to an approved laboratory, while the second sample can be sent to a laboratory that has not been approved.
+Where producers are asked to take two samples from participating rams (See Section 3.8 of the National Standards), one sample must be sent to an approved laboratory, while the second sample can be sent to a laboratory that has not been approved.

 Below is a list of both approved laboratories and non-approved laboratories.

 It is of the utmost importance to send your samples to the appropriate labs.
 If you have any questions regarding which labs you are required to send your samples to, please contact the Scrapie Project Coordinator.

 Probability of a sheep with particular genotype being susceptible to scrapie »Contact Us

 The SFCP covers the cost of obex testing (producers will not be invoiced) if conducted at one of the following labs:

 (University of Guelph)